 Adherents of the tiny house movement, LifeEdited’s first two “small space, big design” projects simply showcased the spatial potential of tiny-home living.
 LifeEdited: Maui goes a step further, incorporating green, renewable living into the equation.

 The home was designed by and for LifeEdited’s CEO, Graham Hill (founder of sustainability and design blog—and Eluxe competitor—TreeHugger) with a big assist from Hawaii Off-Grid.
-Completed late last year, LifeEdited: Maui is a compact home showcasing “the future of living” with the help of several reassuring adjectives.
+Completed late last year, LifeEdited: Maui is one of our most eco friendly Hawaiian homes.
+It’s a compact home showcasing “the future of living” with the help of several reassuring adjectives.
 “Off-grid,” “low-impact” and “net-zero energy” are all great, but pairing them with “luxury” makes them even better.